wger-project/wger/docs/codingstyle.rst

 Python
 ------

-* Code according to PEP8

-  Check that the code is structured as per pep8 but with a maximum line length of 100.
+Code according to PEP8, but with but with a maximum line length of 100.

-* Code for Python 3

-  While the application should remain compatible with python2, use django's suggestion to mantain sanity: code for py3 and treat py2 as a backwards compatibility requirement.
-If you need, you can use six.

 Javascript